hapax/hapax.github.io/assets/bhqc.md

 	</div>
 	</figure>

-If we add a single bit, then the horizon must grow by at least one Planck area.
+If we add a single bit (or qubit), then the horizon must grow by at least one Planck area.
-More generally, if we throw $n$ bits into the black hole, the area must grow by at least $n\mathcal{A}_p$.
+More generally, if we throw $n$ bits (or qubits) into the black hole, the area must grow by at least $n\mathcal{A}_p$.

-#### Black holes emit noise
+#### Black holes look noisy

-Computers usually do much more than passively store data: they compute with, or process that data, to perform some useful task.
+Computers usually do more than passively store data.
+They will take that data, perform some useful computation on it, and then output the results.
+If a black hole really is a quantum computer, we can ask: what computation is it doing, and what is the output from that?
+We'll actually start with the output, and then reverse engineer the computational task it's performing.
+In 1975, Stephen Hawking made the most

 <!-- ##### Introduction